 Install an SSL certificate on your website

-This will eliminate the dire sounding message from Chrome (and soon from all other browsers) and improve the overall security of your site as well as the internet in general.
+This will eliminate the dire sounding message from Chrome (and other browsers) and improve the overall security of your site as well as the internet in general.
 See our earlier post about the topic here.

 SSL is Complicated.
 Installing it doesn’t have to be.